 Start with transitioning any of your paper documents online - bills, taxes, invoices, phone-bills, contracts.
 What do you use regularly that comes in paper form?
 Save paper and time by reformatting this process and requesting digital documents.

 Here is how we work through our digital uploading process;

 1. Start with Receipts

-Receipts are the bane of our existence but the key to invoicing and to lower taxes.
+Receipts are the bane of our existence but the key to invoicing.